Public Observing Nights, school tours and Open House events continue to be very popular. As a result, we have recently passed the 3000 visitor mark!

 If you would like to be put on our "First Notice" Observatory email list, contact us with your email address.
 You'll be the first to know about observing opportunities with the telescope an any special activities we are planning.

 Several important points:

 Dress for being outside!
-The observatory dome is not heated (or cooled), so you should dress appropriately.
+The observatory dome is not heated (or cooled) and is open to the outside, so you should dress appropriately.
 (Note that even in the summer, nights can get chilly.)

 Space in the dome is limited.
 No more than 18 people can be accommodated for observing at a time, so there may be some waiting if there is a crowd!
-Parents are encouraged to bring children - unaccompanied children will not be admitted.
-(Note that the tour is not suitable for children under 7; please do not bring them.)
+Parents are encouraged to bring children, but unaccompanied children will not be admitted.
+(Note that the evening tour is not suitable for children under 7; please do not bring them.)

-If it is clear, inside the dome will be dark, to enable viewing at the telescope.
+If it is a clear evening, inside the dome will be dark, to enable viewing at the telescope.
 Please be considerate of others in the group: do not take flash photos or operate your cell phone.
 There is usually an opportunity to take photos of the telescope after the tour.

 You wiil not see anything like a Hubble image through the Grenfell telescope.
-Firstly, the Hubble telescope has 16 times more light-collecting area, and secondly because your eyes cannot store up light the way a camera can.
+Two important reasons are that the Hubble telescope has 16 times more light-collecting area and is located above the light-dimming and distorting atmosphere, but mainly because your eyes cannot store up light the way a camera can.
 Most of the incredible colour astronomical pictures that you see on TV and in magazines come from telescope cameras that store the incoming light for tens of minutes to hours, add together multiple images, then process the result for maximum effect.
-Hubble Space Telescope is also above Earth's light-absorbing and distorting atmosphere.
 But when you look through the eyepiece of the Grenfell telescope your eyes will see the VERY LIGHT that has traveled from the planets or stars or galaxies - it has not been processed!